Coronavirus (COVID-19) Recovery Resources for Employers

 Duty to Make Reasonable Accommodation for Employee with Disability

-Under the ADA, employers must make a reasonable accommodation for an employee with a disability, including providing leave, allowing telecommuting and/or adjusting a disabled employee’s attendance requirements.
+Under the ADA, employers must make a reasonable accommodation for an employee with a disability.
+Depending on the individualized circumstances, reasonable accommodation may include providing leave, allowing telecommuting, adjusting a disabled employee’s attendance requirements and/or adjusting company policy.
 An employer is not required to provide an accommodation to a qualified employee with a disability if the employee’s disability poses a direct threat; that is, a “significant risk of substantial harm to the health or safety of the individual or others that cannot be eliminated or reduced by reasonable accommodation.”

 Employer’s Ability to Make Disability-Related Inquiries and Medical Examinations